jump-cellpainting/2024_Chandrasekaran_NatureMethods/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-Features from the cell images were extracted using [CellProfiler](https://cellprofiler.org/) and the single cell profiles were aggregated, annotated, normalized and feature selected using [pycytominer](https://github.com/cytomining/pycytominer).
-Features were also extracted using [DeepProfiler](https://github.com/cytomining/DeepProfiler) which were annotated and spherized.
-The resulting profiles were analyzed using the [notebooks in this repo](https://github.com/jump-cellpainting/neurips-cpjump1/tree/main/benchmark).
+Image-based features from the cell images were extracted using [CellProfiler](https://cellprofiler.org/) and assembled as single cell profiles, which were aggregated, annotated, normalized and feature selected using [pycytominer](https://github.com/cytomining/pycytominer).
+Image-based features were also extracted using [DeepProfiler](https://github.com/cytomining/DeepProfiler) which were annotated and [spherized](https://en.wikipedia.org/wiki/Whitening_transformation).
+The resulting profiles were analyzed using the [notebooks in this repo](https://github.com/jump-cellpainting/2021_Chandrasekaran_submitted/tree/main/benchmark).
 Steps for reproducing the data in this repository are outlined below.

 # Step 1: Download cell images